Ard3ny/ard3ny.github.io/_posts/2023-06-18-Speedup-gerrit-ldap-login-time copy.md

 To fix that we can cache some of the ldap information, so it's grabbed locally most of the time.

 Change times according to your needs.
-Try to create balance between how much time are you willing to have without users synchronization with the active directory (cloud identity...) provider and how many times a day you want someone to experience the "LDAP lag".
+Try to create a balance between how much time are you willing to have without users synchronization with the active directory (cloud identity...) provider and how many times a day you want someone to experience the "LDAP lag".

-Meaning when the new user come, old one is deactivated or blocked, password is changed etc..
+Meaning when the new user come, old one is deactivated or blocked, the password is changed etc..

 ```
 vim /etc/gerrit.config